schasins/helena/README.md

 # Helena Web Automation and Web Scraping

 #### What is Helena?
 Helena is a Chrome extension that can help automate repetitive interactions with well-structured webpages.
 A user can demonstrate how to scrape the first row of a dataset, and Helena will write a program for scraping the next hundreds or thousands of rows.
 Helena is also the name of the web automation language that the Helena extension uses.
+See <a href="http://helena-lang.org/" target="_blank">http://helena-lang.org/</a> for an overview of the Helena project.

 #### Can I see Helena in action?
 Sure!
 Here's a very quick video demo: